 - Anubis was the Greek name for ‘man with a jackal head’.

-- Anubis was shown as having the head of a jackal, the tail of a lion and the body of a human.
+- Anubis was shown as having the head of a jackal, the tail of a lion, and the body of a human.
 Sometimes drawings showed him as a full jackal.
 He was often seen with a golden tie or necklace.

 - The skin of Anubis is often seen as very dark black or with a tinge of red.
 His flesh is a representation of the earthy energies with which he is connected.
-The colour of his flesh is similar to that of the dark soil along the Nile.
+The color of his flesh is similar to that of the dark soil along the Nile.
 This rich, fertile soil was highly prized and gave the ancient kingdom the name Khem, which means ‘The Black Land’.
-The colour of Anubis could link him to Osiris, whose green flesh represents the fertile fields.
+The color of Anubis could link him to Osiris, whose green flesh represents the fertile fields.

-- Now this is pretty gross.
-In ‘The Book of the Dead’ Anubis is shown to be weighing a heart, during a ‘Weighing of the Heart’ ceremony.
+- Now, this is pretty gross.
+In ‘The Book of the Dead’ Anubis is shown to be weighing a heart, during a ‘Weighing of the Heart ceremony.
 What a strange ceremony to have!

 - The heart was measured against the feather of truth and justice, which belonged to Maat.
 If the heart was heavier than the feather, they were guilty and bad.
-These people were sent to Ammit, who was a lady demon with a body that was part lion, part crocodile and part hippopotamus.
+These people were sent to Ammit, who was a lady demon with a body that was part lion, part crocodile, and part hippopotamus.
 She would then eat them.
 She must have looked rather strange!